Alif108/Artificial_Intelligence/ReadME.md

 ## Offline_2

 Implementing Mancala, a two-player board game using Adversarial Search.
+Minimax as well as Minimax with Alpha Beta Pruning has been applied here with different heursitics and depth-limit.